Michael Wolff (journalist): Fire and Fury (2018)

-Many of book's details and quotes, as well as the book's accuracy as a whole, have been disputed by journalists.
+Many of the book's details and quotes, as well as the book's accuracy as a whole, have been disputed by journalists.
 Several people have denied quotes published in Fire and Fury, including Tom Barrack, Tony Blair, Katie Walsh, Sean Hannity, and Anna Wintour.

 While being interviewed during Fire and Furys publicity tour, Wolff said he was "absolutely sure" President Trump was having an affair and suggested on two occasions that his partner was Nikki Haley, the United States Ambassador to the United Nations.
 Haley denied Wolff's allegations, calling them "disgusting".
 Erik Wemple of The Washington Post said that Wolff was engaging in a "remarkable multimedia slime job".
 Bari Weiss in The New York Times said that Wolff was "gleefully" spreading "evidence-free detail".
 In a February 2018 interview on Today, Wolff was asked about his claim that Trump was having an affair behind Melania Trump's back.
 Stating that he could not hear the question, he promptly walked off the set.
 The Today show later tweeted a video that included the audio from the ear piece which revealed that the question could be heard.
 Days earlier, after being pressed about the rumor in a college press tour interview, Wolff conceded, "I do not know if the president is having an affair."

 Steven Rattner referred to Wolff as an "unprincipled writer of fiction."

 The View host Meghan McCain criticized Wolff for publishing an off-the-record conversation with Roger Ailes in Fire and Fury.

-PolitiFact writer Angie Drobnic Holan noted that Fire and Fury contains several factual errors, including that Trump did not know who John Boehner was in 2016 (Trump had tweeted about Boehner in 2015) and that Wilbur Ross was Trump's choice for US Secretary of Labor (rather than Secretary of Commerce).
+PolitiFact writer Angie Drobnic Holan noted that Fire and Fury contains several minor factual errors, including that Wilbur Ross was Trump's choice for US Secretary of Labor (rather than Secretary of Commerce).